 Negative pion capture by deuterium (or hydrogen) can only happen when the pions are slow and the deuterium has enough pressure so that the life-time of the capture reaction is shorter than the pion lifetime.
 For this reason several pieces of absorbing material were placed along the direction of the pion beam to slow down the pions.
 Neutron data were recorded when counters 1 and 2 fired (a negative pion went through) in coincidence with the neutron counters 3 and 4 (consistent with neutron signature) and in anti-coincidence with the counters 5a, 5b, 5c, 5d (it was a neutral particle but not a photon).
-Hence, the experiment was tuned to detect the reaction $\pi^- D \to n n$ .
+Hence, the experiment was tuned to detect the reaction $\pi^- D \rightarrow n n$ .

-The second reaction, $\pi^- D \rightarrow n n \gamma$ , was used to optimize the amount of absorber in the direction of the pion beam with the purpose to maximize the number of pions which came to rest in the deuterium and got captured.
+The second reaction, $\pi^- D \to n n \gamma$ , was used to optimize the amount of absorber in the direction of the pion beam with the purpose to maximize the number of pions which came to rest in the deuterium and got captured.
 The results of this technique are shown in Fig. 14.

-As seen in Fig 14, where the number of photons produced is plotted versus the amount of the absorption material, the photon rate increases initially as the pions slow down and the number of $\pi^-$ which gets captured and produces photons increases.
+As seen in Fig 14, where the number of photons are plotted versus the amount of the absorption material, the photon rate increases initially as the pions slow down and the number of the that gets captured increases.
 It eventually drops again as more and more pions stop in the absorber.

 After optimizing the amount of absorber, the experiment consisted in measuring neutron rates and establishing that the reaction $\pi^- + D \rightarrow n + n$ occurred.
-They measured the neutron rates with and without deuterium in the tank so that they could subtract possible backgrounds.
-Their results are shown in Fig. 15 which established that the reaction had indeed occurred.
+The measured the neutron rates with and without deuterium in the tank so that they could subtract possible backgrounds.
+Their results are in Fig. 15 which established that the reaction above occurred.

-&lt;sup>8 W. Chinowsky and J. Seinberger, Physical Review 95, 1561, (1954)
+&lt;sup>6 W. Chinowsky and J. Seinberger, Physical Review 95, 1561, (1954)

-&lt;sup>9 K. Brueckner, R. Serber and K. Watson, Physical Review 81, 575, (1951).
+&lt;sup>7 K. Brueckner, R. Serber and K. Watson, Physical Review 81, 575, (1951).

-Figure 14: The photon spectrum from the reaction $\pi^- D \rightarrow n n \gamma$ as a function of the amount of absorber inserted in the direction of the pion beam.
+Figure 14: The photon spectrum from the reaction $\pi^- D \to n \ n \ \gamma$ as a function of the amount of absorber inserted in the direction of the pion beam.

-Counts with D 2 in cup Counts with cup empty Net due to D2 1234 $1.02 \pm 0.19$ $0.08 \pm 0.1$ $0.94 \pm 0.20$ 1234 - 5 $0.70 \pm 0.16$ $0.08 \pm 0.1$ $0.62 \pm 0.19$
+Counts with D 2 in cup Counts with cup empty Net due to D 2 1234 1.02±0.19 $0.08 \pm 0.1$ $0.94 \pm 0.20$ 1234 - 5 $0.70\pm0.16$ $0.08\pm0.1$ $0.62 \pm 0.19$